jyga/GestalDatabase/README.md

 - Run the GestalDatabase class

 ## Notes
-- Required Apache Derby databases are included in the `/lib` folder, but can also be downloaded from https://db.apache.org/derby/derby_downloads.html
+- Required Apache Derby databases are included in the `/lib` folder, but can also be downloaded from: https://db.apache.org/derby/derby_downloads.html